wavefrontHQ/docs/pages/doc/users_groups.md

 ## Managing Groups

-Users who have **Users & Groups** permission can create groups, add and remove users, and grant and revoke permissions.
+Users who have **Users & Groups** permission can create groups, change groups by adding and removing users, and grant and revoke permissions.

 1. Click the gear icon and select **User Group Management**.
 2. To create a group: